aws-greengrass/aws-greengrass-lite/docs/design/overview.md

 Greengrass is designed from executable modules.
 In unix land, greengrass is build from a number of daemons with each daemon providing specific functionality.
 Daemons are intended to be small single purpose executables that enable a system to be composable by daemon selection.

 ## Daemon List
+GG Daemons are small programs that run to provide a specific funcationality to greengrass.

 | Daemon           | Provided functionality                                                                                   |
 |------------------|----------------------------------------------------------------------------------------------------------|